oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 illegal, which also means this template needs the operator's larger `/dev/shm` the same way the GLM-5.2 bundle does.

-**Authentication and TLS are this template's own additions, not upstream's.** DeepSeek Harness documents its web server as having no TLS, no auth and no origin policy, and its agent runs shell commands in the container — so unlike OpenCode there is no password flag to switch on. dsh therefore stays on `127.0.0.1:3080` and the published port is a pinned Caddy reverse proxy that terminates TLS and enforces HTTP basic auth, with `header_up Host {upstream_hostport}` so dsh only ever sees the loopback authority it already trusts (the container cannot know the public host:port the node will assign, so `trustedHosts` cannot be configured against it).
-`DSH_WEB_PASSWORD` (12+ chars) is mandatory and gated before anything downloads.
+**One HTTP endpoint now matches ocean-node's contract.** DeepSeek Harness documents its web server as having no TLS, no auth and no origin policy, while its agent runs shell commands in the container. dsh therefore stays on `127.0.0.1:3080`; pinned Caddy is the only process on published port **8080** and enforces HTTP basic auth. `DSH_WEB_PASSWORD` (12+ chars) is mandatory and gated before anything downloads.
+Caddy rewrites Host and Origin only on the dsh route so the harness sees the loopback authority it trusts.

-TLS is load-bearing rather than hardening: browsers gate `crypto.randomUUID()` — along with `crypto.subtle`, the clipboard API and service workers — to **secure contexts**, and dsh's workspace picker calls it.
-Over plain `http://` to a remote host the UI dies with `crypto.randomUUID is not a function` at a step you cannot skip.
-The certificate is self-signed and regenerated per launch (openssl, falling back to the `cryptography` module), since the container never learns the hostname it is reached by; accepting the browser warning is what creates the secure context.

-**Two ports are published, and the second is a workaround for the node.** ocean-node builds every endpoint as `http://<nodeHost>:<hostPort>` (`compute_engine_docker.ts`) with no way for a template to declare a scheme, so the URL handed out for the TLS port has the wrong one.
-Container port **8443** carries the UI — take that endpoint and type `https://` in front of it.
-Container port **8080** serves a single static page saying exactly that, turning a dead link into an instruction. `DSH_TLS=off` reverts to a plain-HTTP proxy on 8080, correct only when reaching the service through an SSH tunnel, because localhost is a secure context by itself.
-A node-side fix (an optional scheme on the template, honoured when the endpoint URL is built) would remove the second port entirely.
+Pinned dsh `0.1.1-rc.2` contains three browser-side `crypto.randomUUID()` calls.
+That API is not available on remote plain-HTTP origins, which made the earlier self-signed HTTPS workaround run in Chrome but fail its WebSocket in stricter browsers.
+The bootstrap now patches the installed compiled bundles to the harness's `crypto.getRandomValues()` UUID strategy and syntax-checks each edited file.
+The HTTP URL returned by the node therefore opens directly, including in DuckDuckGo.

+The same endpoint routes `/v1` to loopback vLLM. vLLM itself requires a distinct `VLLM_API_KEY` (24+ chars), allowing DeepSeek Harness, OpenCode or another OpenAI-compatible agent on the user's computer to keep its repository local and use `http://<service-endpoint>/v1`.
+HTTP does not encrypt the web password, prompts or bearer key;
+Internet-facing deployments still need a trusted external TLS terminator or VPN.

+**Repository bootstrap is optional.** Set `GIT_REPOSITORY_URL` to clone an HTTPS repository into the persistent workspace before the model downloads; `GIT_REF` selects a branch or tag.
+Private repositories use optional `GIT_USERNAME` + sensitive `GIT_ACCESS_TOKEN` through a temporary askpass helper, so credentials are never written into `.git/config` and are unset before dsh starts.
+Existing bucket work is preserved rather than fetched over or replaced on relaunch.

 **It ships a skills library.** dsh reads the same `SKILL.md` format and discovery roots as other skills-aware agents, at these tiers (lower number wins):